ken-power/DRLND_DeepReinforcementLearning_Examples/discretization/README.md

 ### Instructions

-Follow the instructions in `Discretization.ipynb` to learn how to discretize continuous state spaces, to use tabular solution methods to solve complex tasks.
-The corresponding solutions can be found in `Discretization_Solution.ipynb`.
+[Discretization_MountainCar.ipynb](Discretization_MountainCar.ipynb) shows how to discretize continuous state spaces, to use tabular solution methods to solve complex tasks.

-### Results

 ![Trained Agent][image1]

-### Resources
+### References

 To learn about more advanced discretization approaches, refer to the following: